Last updated: 14 August 2026

 Extra thickness can improve resistance to bottoming out and extend comfortable use, but only when it is paired with a genuinely strong support core.
 A thick mattress built on a weak base can still sag within a year or two, while a thinner mattress built with proper density can outlast it.
 We encourage every buyer to ask about density and support-core construction, not thickness figures alone, before assuming a thicker option will last longer.

 A simple way to estimate likely durability without technical specifications is to compare warranty length across collections at a similar price point.
-A collection backed by a longer factory warranty is, by definition, one the manufacturer is more confident will not develop early defects โ€” which is a more useful durability signal than the thickness figure printed on the label.
+Warranty length can be one useful comparison point, but warranty terms vary and should not be treated as a direct measure of expected mattress lifespan or comfort โ it is a more useful signal than the thickness figure printed on the label, but not a guarantee on its own.

 Thickness and Warranty Relationship